Drawing a Triangle with Idris and OpenGL

 Imports

-As mentioned, this post is a literate idris file and we want to produce an executuable that will show us the triangle, so we need to provide a Main module with a main function:
+As mentioned, this post is a literate idris file and we want to produce an executuable that will show us the triangle, so we

 module Main

-Of course we need to import the OpenGL binding which lives in the module Graphics.Rendering.Gl.
+Of course we need to import the OpenGL binding which lives in the module Graphics.Rendering.Gl

 import Graphics.Rendering.Gl